Serbians Vote In Polls Overshadowed By War In Ukraine - UrduPoint

 "I hope for a bright future.
 Elections are the right way to change the situation.
 I hope the citizens of Serbia will take the chance today," said Ponos.

-In the capital Belgrade, the relatively quiet elections were briefly marred by scuffles between parliamentary candidate Pavle Grbovic and supporters of Vucic's SNS, along with scattered reports of small skirmishes elsewhere.
+In the capital Belgrade, the elections were briefly marred by scuffles between parliamentary candidate Pavle Grbovic and supporters of Vucic's SNS, along with scattered reports of small skirmishes and voter intimidation.

-As of 5 pm local time (1500 GMT), voter turnout hovered around 45 percent, according to the election monitor CRTA.
+The country's election commission predicted voter turnout would likely hover around 60 percent, nearly a 10-point jump from the last general elections in 2020.

 Serbs from the former breakaway province of Kosovo also participated in the contest and boarded around 40 buses headed north to vote, after authorities in Pristina refused to allow polling centres on its soil.